 Call Them

-Often times, companies are not super clear anywhere online or in other materials about where their products are made.
-That is when a good old fashioned phone call can do the trick.
+Often, companies are not transparent anywhere online or in other materials about where their products are made.
+That is when a good old-fashioned phone call can do the trick.
 Try to get a hold of someone in the sales or marketing department.
-Typically customer service representatives are not going to know enough to provide you with a good answer.
+Typically, customer service representatives do not know enough to give you a good answer.

 Products Required to be Labeled as Made in the USA